tyler-maxwell/mtg-collection-catalog/README.md

 - Tabled list of all owned cards
   - Only lists cards with owned count greater than 0
 - Table Columns
+  - Owned Count
-  - Count (can edit directly and update database)
+    - Can edit directly and update database
+  - Needed Count
-  - Count needed to have enough copies for all decks
+    - Amount needed to have enough copies for all decks
+  - Name
-  - Name (mouse hover displays card image, mouse click display card in card search with full card information)
+    - Mouse hover displays card image
+    - Mouse click displays card in card search with full card information
   - Type
   - Mana Cost
 - Add cards to inventory through textbox